MetPX/sarracenia/doc/Dev.rst

 +-------------------+--------------------------------------+-------------------------------------+

 Assumption: test environment is a Linux PC, either a laptop/desktop, or a server on which one can start a browser.
-If working with the c implementation as well, there are also the following flows defined:
+If working with the C implementation as well, there are also the following flows defined:

 .. image:: cFlow_test.svg